AdaCore/gnatstudio/docs/users_guide/extending.rst

 * :file:`on-failure`

-  Specifies a group of command to be executed if the previous external command fails.
+  Specifies a command or group of commands to be executed if the previous external command fails.
 Typically, this is used to parse the output of the command and fill the :guilabel:`Locations` view appropriately (see :ref:`Processing_the_tool_output`).

   For example, the following action spawns an external tool and parses its